samjove/gopendoc/README.md

 # Gopendoc

 ### API Documentation Generator
 Gopendoc is a lightweight tool that generates HTML API documentation for Go projects based on code annotations.
-It scans your Go files for specific comments (e.g., // @route, // @summary, // @param, // @response) and generates a user-friendly HTML page with search functionality.
+It scans your Go files for specific comments (e.g., // @route, // @summary, // @param, // @response), generates user-friendly HTML pages with search functionality, and serves them in your local environment.

 #### Features
 - Parses Go files to extract API metadata from annotations.
 - Supports routes, parameters, and responses using tags like @route, @param, and @response.
 - Generates a complete HTML document with collapsible sections for each API endpoint.
-- Provides search functionality to filter API endpoints.
+- Enables viewing with search functionality to filter API endpoints.
 - Minimal dependencies and easy integration into Go projects.

 #### Installation